 Banana plantations!
 Oleander trees, philodendrons and rhododendrons growing on the side of the streets!
 Palm trees as the state-of-the-art in a botanical world enjoying a Mediterranean climate!
 Strelitzia (the Bird of Paradise) flowers accompanying African species and cacti!

 The Botanical Garden Madeira.
 It is situated 3 km from the city center of Funchal and can be reached in 15 minutes by the cable car.
-We fully enjoyed a beautiful panoramic view over the harbor and the bay of Funchal, over the private properties and plantations, towards Monte, on our way up.
+We fully enjoyed a beautiful panoramic view over the harbor and the bay of Funchal, over the private properties and plantations, on our way up to Monte.
 The Botanical Garden contains more than 2000 species of exotic plants, collected from all over the world, which kept us busy exploring it for several hours.

 The Quinta Vigia in Funchal.
 The Quinta Vigia is the official residence of the President of Regional Government of Madeira.
 It is located next to the Pestana Casino Park hotel and has a beautiful garden that is open for visitors.
 We visited the place twice!
 The first time, we entered the garden spontaneously for exploring it, while our second visit was a pure surprise!
 We were invited in the Quinta Vigia garden for a welcome dinner, which was related to the event we participated in, in Funchal.
 The dinner at the Quinta Vigia included Madeira folklore music and dance, and traditional food with outside BBQ.